 And that's because raising "autism awareness" isn't the goal.

 If you actually want to increase "autism awareness," then autism parents, in particular those with kids who are not yet diagnosed, need be able to recognize their kid in the description of what autism looks like.
 And no one recognizes a tragedy, because no one sees their kid that way.

 A diagnosis can help give parents the tools to understand their child.
 A diagnosis can let you in on the secret of how that child experiences the world.
 A good early diagnosis is fucking vital for both parent and child.
 The other day I was talking to someone about Flynn's behavior before his diagnosis and I nearly had a panic attack.
 I consistently made both of our lives miserable, because I didn't know why he was reacting to "normal" discipline in such an "abnormal" manner.
 This post at Diary of a Mom sums up my daily experiences from that time pretty nicely.

 Post-diagnosis, I know that a suggestion that my kid might be autistic is the farthest possible thing from an insult.
 It's an offer of solidarity and support.
 My son's neurology isn't a death sentence or a tragedy.
 He's fine.
 We're fine.
 What he needs is a world that acknowledges his differences and says, "That's cool - I can handle that."

 So this April, I'm not going to light it up blue for autism awareness.
 Instead, like all the cool kids, I'll be trying to increase acceptance of autistic differences.
 Because this kid is awesome.

-^ And of course, when parents of autistic kids are hurt, so are the kids themselves.
+^ And of course, the harm to parents flows directly to the autistic kids themselves.

 * Actually, Flynn has at least 4 friends, both male and female, who exhibit potential autistic traits, including the ones I listed above.
 None of these children are diagnosed.